 The verses of 1 John 2:18-21 say: “Children, it is the last hour.”
 Let’s look at: What is the “last hour”?
 When will it finally happen?
 Or has it happened already?
 For two millennia, people have been looking for the Second Coming of Christ, expecting it to happen soon, wishing it would happen very soon to rescue our world from the evil-doings of multiple major crises.

 It seems like now would be a good time for it, right?
 In today’s world, we’re keenly aware of bad news and the rampant immorality that’s been occurring everywhere.
-And it’s only been getting worse.
+And it’s only been getting worse, becoming full-blown crises.
 Where is Jesus?
 When is that “last hour”?

 Where is Jesus?
 When is that “last hour”?
 When is he going to rescue us from all of this?

 Let’s look at the “last hour” in terms of history.
 History repeats itself; an analysis of historical trends reveals cycles of alternating renewal and deterioration.
 We are, in fact, at the same part of the cycle as the Great Depression and World War II was.
 It’s likely, in this part of the cycle that we’re now in, that things will get worse in the next few years, but eventually this will lead to a new renewal period.

 As I’ve studied this phenomenon of historical cycles while praying about it, I’ve gained confidence in the belief that God will once again make good come from bad.
 For example, I believe that we will see an increase of vocations, because world-wide crises will produce heroes, and more young men will become interested, therefore, in the heroic side of the priesthood.
 (One thing leads to another.)